Madison Speedway

 Madison Speedway is a 3/8, black gumbo clay oval racetrack located in Madison, Minnesota.
-It is situated south of the town across the train tracks on State Highway 75 (Eighth Avenue).
+It is situated south of town across the train tracks on U.S. Highway 75 (Eighth Avenue).

 Track information

-The track currently runs on Saturday nights with WISSOTA sanctioning in five of their six divisions.
+The track currently runs on Saturday nights with WISSOTA sanctioning in five of their seven divisions.
 The track also runs a local division of Pure Stocks.

 Weekly program

-Madison Speedway has a program complete with WISSOTA Modifieds, WISSOTA Midwest Modifieds, WISSOTA Super Stocks, and WISSOTA Street Stocks.
-Pure Stocks are also included in the Saturday night program.
-Starting in 2012 Madison Speedway will be running their weekly shows on Saturday night.
+Madison Speedway has a program complete with Madison Pure Stocks, WISSOTA Street Stocks, WISSOTA Midwest Modifieds, WISSOTA Super Stocks, WISSOTA Modifieds, Gen X Late Models, and WISSOTA Hornets.